 2000 – 2004: PhD in Science, University of Amsterdam, Netherlands

 1994-1999: MS in Physical Geography, University of Amsterdam, Netherlands

 Main Lecturer for a week long short-course on “Bayesian inverse modeling and data assimilation methods in the Earth Sciences“.
 Once or twice a year, at a different University worldwide.
 Look for more information under “Teaching / Outreach”

-2008 – present Vadose Zone Journal
+2008 – present: Vadose Zone Journal

-2008 – present Hydrology and Earth Systems Sciences
+2008 – 2015: Hydrology and Earth Systems Sciences

-2010 – present Water Resources Research
+2010 – 2015: Water Resources Research

 Other Professional Activities

 2004 – present: Chair and Organizer of 30+ sessions at (inter)National conferences